OSGeo/PROJ/docs/source/install.rst

 The classic way of installing PROJ is via the source code distribution.
 The most recent version is available from the :ref:`download page<current_release>`.

-You will need that and at least the standard *proj-datumgrid* package for a successful installation.

 The following guides show how to compile and install the software using the Autotools and CMake build systems.